scottjingtt/scottjingtt.github.io/_includes/about/en.md

 ### News
 - Jul.
 2020: I get one paper accepted by **ACM MM 2020**.
 - Jan.
 2020: We get one paper accepted by **FG 2020**.
 - Jan.
-2019: Begin my new journey as **Ph.D.** student at Purdue University, USA.
+2019: Begin my new journey as a **Ph.D.** student at Purdue University, USA.
 - Sep.
 2018: Start working as **Research Assistant** at Purdue University, USA

 ---